facebook instagram vimeo youtube

 How to build a sustainable life and navigate my career as an independent dance artist?
 This session provides some insights, tips and tools for managing your everyday life and artistic career.
 Whilst dancing, creating and being on tours with Low Air, Laurynas has developed cultural management, networking and production skills, building new possibilities for Low Air company.
 Filling out a great number of open calls, applying for funding, managing productions and touring from Greenland to Korea, from New York to the French Riviera it seems to be the right time to share the “Do’s and Don’ts“.
 Possibilities are everywhere, it is important for a dancer to understand and interpret them correctly.

-NUTRITION / DOVYDAS ZENKEVICIUS
+NUTRITION / DOVYDAS ZENKEVICIUS (LT)

 Dovydas is a professional chef.
 Dovydas will not only prepare food but will also present everything that is important for a healthy, moving body diet.
 There is more than one interesting piece of advice waiting for participants: how to maintain a healthy and vibrant body during rehearsals and tours, how to take care of nutrient balancing and, of course, learn to cook.